eliranwong/toolmate/latest_changes.md

 3. Added two new tools:

-`@append_prompt` - append assistant previous response to the newly given prompt.
+`@append_instruction` - append assistant previous response to the newly given prompt.

 `@improve_writing` - improve writing of the given prompt